85pando/mcStats/README.md

 # Minecraft Statistics

-This programm will creates statistics for your minecraft server.
+This programm will create statistics for your minecraft server.

 ## Features

 * mcStats can read log files.
 It does not matter, if they are plaintex (.log) or zipped (.gz).
 Several option included, simple help included.
 Most options do nothing at the moment.  )-:
+* --logins: counts the logins of each user

 ## Usage